maxcountryman/flask-themes/docs/index.rst

 ----------------------
 - Always specify a doctype.
 - Remember that you have to use double-quotes with strings in JSON.
+- Look at the non-theme templates provided with the application.
+See how they interact.
+- Remember that most of the time, you can alter the application's appearance completely just by changing the layout template and the style.

 Using Themes in Your Application